 (Krzysztof Kieślowski, from an interview with Stanisław Zawiśliński)

-A Short Film About Killing and A Short Film About Love (1988), two films in the DECALOGUE series, gained Kieślowski international recognition.
-In 1991 with The Double Life Of Veronica Kieślowski began making his films as Polish-French co-productions, and from 1993 all his films were collaborative efforts with the renowned French producer Marin Karmitz.
+Krzysztof Kieślowski was born in Warsaw in 1941 and died there in 1996.
+He gained international recognition with A Short Film About Killing and A Short Film About Love (1988), two films in his DECALOGUE series.
+In 1991 with The Double Life Of Veronica, Kieślowski began making his films as Polish-French co-productions, and from 1993 all his films were collaborative efforts with the renowned French producer Marin Karmitz.

 After completing the Three Colors trilogy (1993-94), Kieślowski announced that he was quitting filmmaking.
-During the last months of his life, he worked with Piesiewicz on screenplays for a trilogy consisting of works titled Paradise, Purgatory and Hell. (two of those films have been produced so far: Heaven directed by Tom Tykwer and Hell directed by Danis Tanović).
+During the last months of his life, he worked with Krzysztof Piesiewicz on screenplays for a trilogy consisting of works titled Paradise, Purgatory, and Hell.
+Two of those films have been produced so far: Heaven directed by Tom Tykwer and Hell directed by Danis Tanović.
+Purgatory remains unmade.